Free Blacks: Women

+Legal cases

+Elizabeth Freeman, one of the first slaves to file and win a freedom suit in Massachusetts.

 There are multiple examples of free black women exerting agency within society, and many of these examples include exerting legal power.
 Slavery and freedom coexisted with an uncertainty that was dangerous for free blacks.
 From 1832 to 1837, the story of Margaret Morgan and her family presents a prime example of the danger to free blacks from the ambiguous legal definitions of their status.
 The Morgan family's legal entanglement led to the case of Prigg v.
 Pennsylvania, in which it was decided that their captors could supersede Pennsylvania's personal liberty law and claim ownership of the Morgans.
 This case highlighted the constitutional ambiguity of black rights while also illustrating the active effort by some in the white community to limit those rights.

 In New England, slave women went to court to gain their freedom while free black women went to court to hold on to theirs; the New England legal system was unique in its accessibility to free blacks and the availability of attorneys.
 Women's freedom suits were often based on technicalities, such as the lack of legal slave documents or mixed-race ancestry that exempted some from slave service.
 In New England in 1716, Joan Jackson became the first slave woman to win her freedom in a New England court.

 Elizabeth Freeman brought the first legal test of the constitutionality of slavery in Massachusetts after the American Revolution, asserting that the state's new constitution and its assertions of men's equality under the law meant that slavery could not exist.
 As a landowner and taxpayer, she is considered to be one of the most famous black women of the revolutionary era.
 Coverture limited the ability of some free black women to file lawsuits on their own, but a few women still filed jointly with their husbands.